 |Leaving Hook Island behind||The anchorage at Bait Reef as the tourist boat comes in|

 We enter inside the reef using the green stick with an orange top as the guide (it is a starboard channel marker).
 We take the first mooring to our right as we enter.
 It is 1030.
 Shortly after a large tourist boat called Reef Explorer arrives and takes the commercial mooring near us.

-Two of the other moorings get taken and as the remaining one is inside a sort of inner lagoon which has no obvious way to get into it from first looks.
+Two of the other moorings get taken.
+The remaining one is inside a sort of inner lagoon which has no obvious way to get into it from first looks.
 Kelly goes in T2 to look at it and figure out how to get into it.
-Then a large power boat comes and overtakes Rhythm, entering first and tries to go to it.
+Around this time a large power boat comes towards the reef and overtakes Rhythm, entering first and tries to go to it.
 They abandon the attempt as it looks very shallow and narrow.
 However, we radio Rhythm and tell them that we will take our portable depth sounder and check it out.
 Turns out the entrance is 14 metres and closer in it is 10 metres.
 Another dinghy also comes and we guide Rhythm into the mooring.

 Soon after the dinghy from the tourist boat goes over and tells Rhythm that the mooring is theirâs and they will want to move there shortly.
 What the!
 It is marked like the other public moorings as far as we can see.
 The tag on it is overgrown and not readable.
 Rhythm moves and goes outside the reef and anchors to the north.
 They will come back at 1430 when the tourist boat leaves.